Korrd/challenge-blue-green/readme.md

 In order to update our app, run either **_deploy-blue.sh_** or **_deploy-green.sh_** using the image tag as parameter.

 >NOTE: Both scripts will first check whether you are deploying to the LIVE or the IDLE service.
-If deployment to LIVE is detected, the script will warn you and prompt you to continue, the default answer being **NO**.
+If deployment to LIVE is detected, the script will abort.

 ## Scaling our services